sshyran/MarkLogic-NiFi/_pages/cookbooks/file-system-to-marklogic.md

 ### GetFile

-reads files from a watched directory
+Reads files from a watched directory.

 **Properties**